VOLUNTEERING IN THE UPSTATE

 This group sometimes meet in groups (in non-Covid years) for a few hours of social time while propagating the thousands of plants we grow each year for our sales.
 Learn more about vegetative and seed propagation from this experienced team while working together in our greenhouse.
 These volunteers also often work on their own in a tranquil nurturing environment.

-Collecting, storing, and cataloging seeds requires coordination and organization, and we’re looking for someone to take the lead on this ongoing program.
-We currently have hundreds of seeds in the collection but we’re in need of someone to catalog them, help coordinate the collecting and distribution to keep our Greenhouse propagation program running smoothly as well as making seeds available to others.
+Collecting, storing, and cataloging seeds requires coordination and organization, and we’re looking for volunteers to catalog our seeds, help coordinate the collecting and distribution to keep our Greenhouse propagation program running smoothly as well as making seeds available to others.
+We’re also looking for volunteers to join our seed collecting trips and even lead them in the early summer and late fall.

 The Nursery Maintenance & Operations Team: